codesharedot/quantum-resistant-ledger-price/README.md

-# bytecoin-bcn price
+# pundi-x price

-Gets the bytecoin-bcn price with Python (from JSON).
+Gets the pundi-x price with Python (from JSON).

 https://pythonbasics.org